awez/amirrajan.github.com/a-dark-room/index.md

 - 1 stars: 94

 As for the reviews, I'd be lying if I said that I wasn't affected emotionally by people claiming that A Dark Room was a scam and I was a con artist.
 There were three individuals on Twitter that actually called out A Dark Room publicly.
 I addressed each tweet individually, exercising an extreme amount of empathy.
 Each person ended up retracting their statement about A Dark Room and apologizing (one even said that they'd give A Dark Room another shot).
 If anything, this was preparation for what _will_ come if I make it to a top spot in the US App Store.

+<a id="topofus"> </a>

+**Apr 9, 2014: #1 RPG, #5 Game, #10 App, in the US** <a href="#topofus"><small>permalink</small></a>

+Here we are.
+Ten days after A Dark Room made it to the #1 spot in the UK.
+This morning, A Dark Room is ranked #1 in the RPG category, #5 in the Games category, and is the #10 app, _overall_.
+I still have no idea what's happening.
+I don't know definitively whether the buzz in the United Kingdom somehow caused the same kind of viral outbreak in the United States.

+But (so far) the trends are holding.
+As soon as A Dark Room hit the #1 spot in the RPG category, a snowball effect occurred (similar to what I saw in the UK).
+If you look at the [rank progression in the UK](#topappday5), you'll notice that A Dark Room hit the #1 spot overall, three days after it became #1 in it the RPG category.
+A Dark Room hit the #1 RPG spot in the US late on April 6th... which makes day number 3, today.
+I doubt it'll jump 10 spots in one day, but it's worth noting how similar the trends are.

+Outside of impacts associated with being #1 in the UK.
+The following _may_ have given A Dark Room more steam in the United States.

+As soon as A Dark Room hit the #1 spot in the UK I reposted what I wrote here on /r/gamedev: [What happens when your iOS game goes viral and becomes the #1 app in the UK App Store](http://www.reddit.com/r/gamedev/comments/220quk/what_happens_when_your_ios_game_goes_viral_and/).
+The post received 200 up votes, and there were many good conversations to be had.

+Out of sheer luck.
+A Reddit user asked the following question on /r/askreddit, which Michael ended up responding to: [Has anyone here ever built a $20 or $40 desktop application, or $0.99 to $5 mobile app, and made real money from it?](http://www.reddit.com/r/AskReddit/comments/227qln/has_anyone_here_ever_built_a_20_or_40_desktop/cgk7rhp).
+The question received 1159 upvotes, and Michael's response was the top comment.

+Around this same time, a review site, that I reached out to a couple weeks ago, gave A Dark Room 3 stars (the review said mostly good things about the game, so put your torches and pitchforks down): [148Apps - A Dark Room Review](http://www.148apps.com/reviews/dark-room-review/)

+That's all that's happened as far as I know.
+A Dark Room has dropped to #5 in the UK.
+Downloads are still dropping and haven't leveled off.
+Positive reviews out score negative reviews 3 to 1.
+Given what I've seen in the UK, if A Dark Room does indeed hit the top spot, it won't stay there for long.

 <hr />